AERCHeli/AERC_RF_Widgets/README.md

 ## 📸 AERC Model Image

 - Displays RotorFlight logo by default when no model connected or if no model image is found
 - Loads model image from `scripts\aerc\images`.
 You need to ensure you model image file is copied into this folder and the name of the image file matches craftname in Rotorflight (including any spaces).
+Also ensure the model image file is in .BMP format.

 ## 🏷 AERC Model Name